How Our Federal Government Works - Close Up

 Selection will be based on academic accomplishments, community service, and demonstrated qualities of leadership for the current school year.

 A selection committee will choose two primary delegates and a first and second alternate.
 Alternates will be selected as replacements in the event a primary delegate is, for any reason, unable to participate in the program.
-Applications must be entered into the online application system by Friday, October 11, 2013 by 4:00 p.m.
+Applications must be received by Friday, October 10, 2014 by 4:00 p.m.

 Senate Youth Program Coordinator